 A coniferous plant produces one or more seeds in a cone structure.
 Cones come in many forms, from the soft, red berry-like structure of the yew, which produces only one seed, to the hard scaly spiral structure found on pines, which produces many seeds.
 As a group, pine trees produce similar cones, yet there is enough difference between species to identify the type of tree by the cone.

 Pine trees (genus Pineceae) are almost exclusively monoecious, which means that they have male and female cones growing on the same tree.
 The male cones are soft worm-like structures that produce a very large amount of pollen in the spring.
-What most call a pine cone is really the female structure, which is hard and scaly, and each scale is arranged in a spiral manner.
+When collecting pine cones, you mostly see the female structure, which is hard and scaly, and the pine cone scales are arranged in a spiral manner.
 Most pines are not self-fertilizing, which means the pollen from one tree needs to find a female cone on a different tree for fertilization to occur.

 Each scale on an ovulate cone (female cone) produces two ovules, which usually are fertilized with a pollen grain that comes from the same type of tree, but not the same individual plant.
 The pollen enters the ovule from an opening at the top called a micropyle.
 Each ovule is covered by a woody bract or scale.
 This scale is for protection and not reproduction.
 Once the cone is fertilized, it usually takes about two years for the cone to reach maturity.